ImperialCollegeLondon/SimDemopolis/notes.md

 ## Network Structure
 - Network is a random graph G = <A,p>, where A is the set of agents, and p is the probability of a link between any two members of A.

+### Small-World Network (Watts-Strogatz Model)
+- Problem - Needs to start with a ring network and then randomly re-arrange itself.
+How to implement this 2-stage process in Prolog?

 ## General Implementation Notes
 - When reading stuff, take notes.
 It may slow reading down significantly, but reduces the need to go back and re-read stuff later